miekg/king/README.md

 - "user"
 - "export"

-and are converted to the correct construct in the completion that is generated.
+And are converted to the correct construct in the completion that is generated.